Who Must Complete an Application for Review of Human Subjects Research?

 “It is the policy of NIH that women and members of minority groups and their subpopulations must be included in all NIH-supported biomedical and behavioral research projects involving human subjects, unless a clear and compelling rationale and justification establishes to the satisfaction of the relevant purpose of the research.”

-Additional information concerning the NIH policy on inclusion of women and minorities as subjects in clinical research is available here.
+Additional information concerning the NIH policy on inclusion of women and minorities as subjects in clinical research is available on the NIH Inclusion Policies webpage.

 - Disclosure: An investigator must disclose to a subject, upon request, the source of support for the research.